High Hopes

 Releasing on September 23, 2025

 At the age of 59 Anne has never been to a concert.
 Then, she reluctantly goes to a Bruce Springsteen concert – a man she knows nothing about — to spend time with her son and daughter-in-law.
-For three-plus hours Bruce Springsteen’s energy, humanity and enthusiasm lift her out of her lifelong depression and makes her feel alive.
+For three-plus hours Bruce Springsteen’s energy, humanity and enthusiasm lift her out of her lifelong depression and make her feel alive.

 A year later, due to increasing classroom violence where she taught, Anne walks out the door and thinks, “I’m never coming back.”
 But, getting into her car to go home, she realizes that because she suffers with severe recurrent depression, without the structure and focus of teaching she will be at risk for falling into a deep depression.
 She’s been inpatient twice at a psychiatric hospital, had three regimens of electroconvulsive shock therapy, and tried over 20 medications.
 Anne needs a new and different plan.
 Then she remembers: in four months Bruce Springsteen will be touring in Australia.
 So even though Anne hates to travel and be alone, she books the trip.
 Eight concerts, five cities, 26 days.
 She hopes that harnessing some of Bruce Springsteen’s energy will keep her out of the abyss.